touchlane/ExoVideoView/README.md

 And that's pretty much it.

-Feel free to use the library as is, or extend it for any required functionality.
-Right now it provides only the minimum required functionality for playing videos and may not be sufficient for all use cases.
+Feel free to use the library as is, or extend it for any missing functionality.
+Right now it provides only the required minimum for playing videos and may not be sufficient for all use cases.

 ## Attribution